journalctl — Query the systemd journal

 specified unit.
 A match

-is also added for "_SYSTEMD_USER_SLICE=
+is also added for "_SYSTEMD_USER_SLICE=",

-such that if the provided UNIT
+such that if the provided UNITUNIT is a

 systemd.slice(5)